 The very first study produced great results.
 The second study, using acoustically modified speech sounds, produced stunning results.
 These results were published in the journal Science in the summer of 1995, and were presented at a conference in November, which sparked an article in the New York Times.
 The public response was immediate and overwhelming.
 It's estimated that 20,000 people tried calling Rutgers University to get more information on the trial.
 In fact, there were so many calls that it shut down the phone banks.

-Luckily for you, it's now much easier to get access to Fast ForWord for your struggling child to work on at home, straight from the organization that started it all.
+Luckily for you, it's now much easier to get access to Fast ForWord for your struggling child to work on at home, with Fast ForWord Providers.
 The science has been around for 30 years, and Fast ForWord celebrated its 20-year anniversary in 2016.
 It stands the test of time, and continues to be validated and lauded by ongoing research.
 It truly was ahead of its time.

-To date, the Fast ForWord Home reading intervention program has helped over 2 million children in 56 countries.
+To date, the Fast ForWord reading intervention program has helped over 3 million children in 56 countries.